twrackers/TouchControls-library/README.md

 Each Touch control also has one or two LEDs which by default give an indication of the control's state.
 * For Touch Toggles, touching the control causes the control to toggle between a LOW output (near 0 volts) and a HIGH output (near +5 volts).
 The LEDs will show this state.
 * For Touch Triggers, the LOW output only appears while the control is being touched, so effectively they are *momentary* controls.
-By default, they will show their pressed/non-pressed state, which is of limited usefulness.
+By default, they will only show their pressed/non-pressed state, which is of limited usefulness.

 What these Arduino classes provide is the ability to control the displayed indication on a Touch control *independent of their toggled or pressed state*.
 In other words, you can *read* a control's state while separately *writing* to the control to change the indication it displays.
 This capability is pretty much necessary in order to use the Touch Triggers in a useful manner.
 With these classes the Touch Toggles can also be operated in the same way.